Nintendo lifts profit guidance on weaker yen, sees slower console sales

 The creator of such blockbuster titles as "Super Mario Bros." and "Legend of Zelda" cut its Switch console sales forecast for the business year to 19 million units from 21 million.

-Nintendo sold 6.68 million units of its Switch console in the six months to September 30, down from 8.28 million a year earlier.
+In July-September, Nintendo sold 3.25 million units of its Switch console, down from 3.83 million a year earlier.
 The console is in its sixth year on the market.

+Nintendo's software sales in the three-month period rose 11% to 54 million units, however, helped by strong demand for the latest "Splatoon" title.

-The company said in September its latest "Splatoon" title, in which players engage in an inky turf battle, sold more than 3.45 million units in Japan in the three days following its Sept.
-9 launch, its highest-ever domestic launch sales.
+The company has said "Splatoon 3", in which players engage in an inky turf battle, had sold more than 3.45 million units in Japan in the three days following its Sept.
+9 launch, Nintendo's highest-ever domestic launch sales.

 ($1 = 146.7700 yen)